MobCat/DarkSyntax/docs/config_guide.md

 6. **Document thoroughly**: Future you will thank you
 7. **Test edge cases**: Try to break your highlighting
 8. **Check browser console**: Look for errors and warnings
+9. **Line numbers are optional**: You can hide line numbers for languages that have user-defined line numbers like BASIC or FLOW-MATIC
+10. **Sample code in /* */ blocks**: Makes code easy to extract from config files
+11. **Use only the classes you need**: Simple languages don't need all 11 classes
+12. **Be flexible with classes**: If a language feature looks better with a different class, use it!
+But try the intended class first for theme consistency
+13. **Operators for modern languages**: Rust, TypeScript, Swift benefit from operator highlighting; C, Pascal, BASIC typically don't need it
+14. **Prevent cross-line string matching**: Add `\n` to string patterns to stop at newlines

 ---